vccvisualization/vccvisualization.github.io/_research/2018-00-ibrahim_sndfs.md

 #insert links to additional material for the publication (optional)
 #links need a title, a URL and a type (this defines the link icon) which can be one of the following values: code, archive, files, slides or text (this is the default icon)
 #links:
-# - title: ExampleCode
+ - title: Supplementary Material
-#   type:  code
+   type:  pdf
-#   url:   './publications/supplementary1.zip'
+   url:   './publications/2017_ibrahim_SNDF_supplementary.pdf'
 # - title: ExampleSlides
 #   type:  slides
 #   url:   './publications/presentation.pptx'